Computer Science Foundations

 AI and Machine Learning Homework Help in plain English

 Regression, classification, clustering, neural networks, gradient descent, and evaluation pipelines with annotated Jupyter notebooks.
-The hardest CS229 final-project grading deduction is data leakage from incorrect cross-validation splits, the failure mode our tutors catch with stratified k-fold and explicit train-test isolation.
-Verified CS graduates from Georgia Tech, Purdue, and BITS Pilani with PyTorch and TensorFlow depth, starting at $20 per task, 12-hour average turnaround.
+A common final-project grading deduction is data leakage from incorrect cross-validation splits, the failure mode our tutors catch with stratified k-fold and explicit train-test isolation.
+Verified CS graduates with PyTorch and TensorFlow depth, starting at $20 per task, 12-hour average turnaround.

 Topics covered